Univariate Statistics#

 • center (callable, optional) – A function that will return the central value.
 The default is to use np.median.
 Any user defined function used will need to have the function signature func(arr, axis).

 • nan_policy ({'propagate', 'raise', 'omit'}, optional) – Defines how to handle when input contains nan.
-The following options are available (default is ‘propagate’): * ‘propagate’: returns nan * ‘raise’: throws an error * ‘omit’: performs the calculations ignoring nan values
+The following options are available (default is ‘omit’): * ‘propagate’: returns nan * ‘raise’: throws an error * ‘omit’: performs the calculations ignoring nan values

 Returns: